-- Degree to which work is edited, proofread, free of style errors, and meets the standards of a graduate program - Whether work is submitted in a timely manner - Degree of professionalism in demeanor and self-presentation - Attendance at all class sessions especially extent of "non-excused" absences - Involvement in out-of-class events (such as dyad meetings and group participation) - Degree of promptness to class either at the beginning of class or in coming back from breaks, etc. - Strict avoidance of any kind of ethical or legal violations - Extent of enthusiastic and positive exchange with fellow students and the teacher - Ability to ask questions and offer comments that further class discussions and Moodle Forum discussions.
+- Degree to which work is edited, proofread, free of style errors, and meets the standards of a graduate program (see Chpt 4 & 5: in the "Student Handbook" on the MAC webpage) - Whether work is submitted in a timely manner - Degree of professionalism in demeanor and self-presentation - Attendance at all class sessions especially extent of "non-excused" absences - Involvement in out-of-class events (such as dyad meetings and group participation) - Degree of promptness to class either at the beginning of class or in coming back from breaks, etc. - Strict avoidance of any kind of ethical or legal violations - Extent of enthusiastic and positive exchange with fellow students and the teacher - Ability to ask questions and offer comments that further class discussions and Moodle Forum discussions.